gulyasgergely902/gulyasgergely902/README.md

 # 👋 Hey!
 I'm Gergely Gulyas

-🛠️ Software Engineer based in Hungary.
+🛠️ Software Engineer based in Hungary.<br>
-💼 Working on the open-source CodeChecker for Ericsson.
+💼 Working on the open-source CodeChecker for Ericsson.<br>
-🚀 Making RetroBoard - the open-source retrospective app for you to focus more on what instead of how.
+🚀 Making RetroBoard - the open-source retrospective app for you to focus more on what instead of how.<br>

 ## 💼 Experience
 ### Ericsson (2025 - Present)